Mediterranean Fleet

 The British Mediterranean Fleet, also known as the Mediterranean Station, was a formation of the Royal Navy.
-The Fleet was one of the most prestigious commands in the navy for the majority of its history, defending the vital sea link between the United Kingdom and the majority of the British Empire in the Eastern Hemisphere.
-The first Commander-in-Chief for the Mediterranean Fleet was the appointment of General at Sea Robert Blake in September 1654 (styled as Commander of the Mediterranean Fleet).
+The Fleet was one of the most prestigious commands in the navy for the majority of its history, defending the vital sea link between the United Kingdom and India.
+General at Sea Robert Blake was appointed as the first commander in September 1654.
 The Fleet was in existence until 1967.